Which is the best lip balm for dry lips

 Dry lips is a problem everyone has encountered at some point in their lives, and there are an endless number of causes!
 The draining heat may be a culprit of your chapped lip woes.
 Seeing as we live in the Philippines,a tropical country, we know that sweltering heat is unavoidable, so take shelter in the shade when you can, and that might ease the chapping.
 Another common cause for dry lips is dehydration.
 Your skin needs to be hydrated from the inside too, so making sure that you have enough water in your system is key to having plump lips!
 Exhaustion could also be causing your lips to flake.
-Overtiring yourself is never a good idea, and aside from causing dark bags under your eyes, it can wreak havoc on your skin and your lips.
+Overtiring yourself is never a good idea, and aside from causing dark bags under your eyes, it can wreak havoc on your skinand your lips.
 Getting enough rest, taking mental health days, or even just taking a few minutes for yourself every day is a good way to combat that exhaustion.
 But there might be a chance that an underlying skin condition is the reason behind the dryness of your lips, so maybe it’s time for you to get checked up by a dermatologist.
 But maybe too much kissing is causing your lips to chafe (a bittersweet lucky you)?
 If so, please make sure you are taking proper safety precautions when or if you are kissing people during this pandemic.
 Whatever is causing your painfully dry lips, there is an easy fix: lip balm!

 Lip balm is a must in everyone’s kit of essentials.
 A lip balm’s primary function is to create a barrier between the delicate skin on your lips and the harsh elements in our environment.
 The lip balm’s waxy texture makes sure that it stays put when applied to the lips.
 On top of that, lip balm does not only prevent chapped lips, it helps your lips heal faster.
 While all lip balms can perform these basic functions, not all formulas are created equal… they’re also priced at such a wide spectrum of price points.
 Different lip balm formulations will suit different dry lip concerns and causes so we’ve done our research, hit the books, looked at ingredients lists with our handy dandy magnifying glasses and broken down some commonly used lip balm ingredients so we can help you find that magic ingredient that’ll turn your parched pucker into fluffy, cloud-like kissers.
+Here are our choices for the best lip balms in the Philippines.

 Petroleum Jelly, Petrolatum, Mineral Oil